Places

 Dreaming About a Tower: Meaning, Psychology & Symbolism

-Dreaming of a tower may reflect feelings of ambition, isolation, or a desire for clarity.
+Dreams of towers may reflect aspirations, challenges, or a desire for perspective.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →